Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Prompts

 \subsubsection{Planning Tasks: Q3 Evaluation}

-For Q3-type planning tasks, the evaluation involves converting model responses into a strict binary decision, where only "yes" or "no" is returned without any additional text or formatting, as illustrated in Figure~\ref{prompt:q3_yesno}.
+For Q3-type planning tasks, the evaluation involves converting model responses into a strict binary decision, where only "yes" or "no" is returned without any additional text or formatting, as illustrated in Fig.~\ref{prompt:q3_yesno}.